miauhaus/miauhaus.github.io/README.md

 [miauhaus]() is an open research community

+our mission is to enjoy sharing and creating knowledge

+We are open to contributions that follow our conditions:

+Responsibility – You take responsibility for your contributions (since we only host your content)

+Civility – You support a civil environment and do not harass other users

+Lawful Behavior – You do not violate copyright or other laws

+No Harm – You do not harm our technology infrastructure, or other users

+Terms of Use and Policies – You adhere to the below Terms of Use and to the applicable community policies when you visit our sites or participate in our communities

+> All the data is public by design, no sensible data will be published, nor stored.

 licensing
 ---
 Each contributor owns it's contribution, and it's responsible of it

+This is a publishing platform.
+Every contribution will published

+The community keeps the right to decide weather or not to accept each contribution

+Once accepted the content will published on the site, you can unplublish the content any time, by contacting us at `hey@miauhaus.org`

 All content published is licensed with a [creative-commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license](https://creativecommons.org/licenses/by-nc-sa/4.0/)